researchstudio-sat/webofneeds/documentation/designissues/conversation-state-machine.md

 ## Solution 2: Petri Nets

 Same as Solution 1, but using Petri Nets instead of FSMs.

+Arguments for:
-Main arguments for that: smaller networks in case of parallel tasks
+* smaller networks in case of parallel tasks than with FSMs
+* simple and clear execution semantics

+Arguments against:
+* Not as easy to understand as BPMN
+* Tooling not as good as for BPMN
+* There are many flavors.
+We may have to choose.

 ## Solution 3: BPMN